 Lavender, geranium, vanilla, marjoram, chamomile, clary sage and ylang ylang oils are often used for relaxation.
-These are some of the oils I use at bedtime.
+These are some of the oils I’ve used at bedtime.

 Essential Oils for Sleep and Relaxation

 (This post contains affiliate links, and if you purchase a product I receive a commission, at no extra cost to you.)

 There are potential advantages to using aromatic sleep and tranquility blends.
 In general, it’s believed that combining multiple oils in one recipe creates a synergy, which can’t be matched with using single oils.

 For years, I suffered with insomnia.
 Essential oils have helped me so much, to the point where I don’t have to worry if I’m going to get a good night’s sleep.
 Nowadays, I almost always get a decent night’s sleep.

 (Homeopathy was also invaluable in helping to reset my metabolism.)

 Although essential oils haven’t been widely studied for their natural tranquilizing ability, aromatherapists have been recommending them for years as sleep aids.